 - Identify and assess the risks of material misstatement of the financial statements, whether due to fraud or error, design and perform audit procedures responsive to those risks, and obtain audit evidence that is sufficient and appropriate to provide a basis for our opinion.
-The risk of not detecting a material misstatement resulting from fraud is higher than for one resulting from error, as fraud may involve collusion, forgery, intentional omissions, misrepresentations or the override of internal control. - Obtain an understanding of internal control relevant to the audit in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Company's internal control.
+The risk of not detecting a material misstatement resulting from fraud is higher than for one resulting from error, as fraud may involve collusion, forgery, intentional omissions, misrepresentations, or the override of internal control. - Obtain an understanding of internal control relevant to the audit in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Company's internal control.

-Jamari + Co.
+Jan. mi

-KUNASUNDERI MUTHUKKUMAR CA Singapore, ATA (Income Tax) Membership No. 01685
+KUNASUNDERI MUTHUKKUMAR CASingapore, ATA (Income Tax) Membership No. 01685 77 High Street, #03-10 High Street Plaza, Singapore 179433 Phone: 6333 4950 Fax: 6333 4131 Email: Kuna@adpree.sg

-77, HIGH STREET #03-10 HIGH STREET PLAZA SINGAPORE 179433 PHONE: 6333 4950 FAX: 6333 4131 email: adpree@singnet.com.sg UEN: S86PF0220H
+UEN: S86PF0220H

-Independent Auditor's Report to the members of Naga Far East Private Limited For the financial year ended 31st March 2020
+Independent Auditor's Report to the members of Naga Far East Private Limited For the financial year ended 31st March 2023